tarwn/lessthandot-hugo/blogs/content/posts/2012-12-22-testing-your-backup-and-failover.md

 ---
 This is day twenty-two of the [SQL Advent 2012 series][1] of blog posts.
 Today we are going to look at how to test your backup and failover strategy

-Let&#8217;s say your CEO comes to you and asks if your backups are good, you say yes, the CEO proceeds to tell you that the board will be arriving in 5 minutes and he will do a hard unplug of your main server.
+Let's say your CEO comes to you and asks if your backups are good, you say yes, the CEO proceeds to tell you that the board will be arriving in 5 minutes and he will do a hard unplug of your main server.
 Have the backup restored within 1 hour.
 How comfortable are you now?
 Do you actually even test your backups, how do you know that they are not corrupt?
 What about failover to the other data center, has this been tested, do you know that it will work?

-With Hurricane Sandy causing havoc a couple of weeks ago where whole data centers ran out of fuel and generators didn&#8217;t start up, there are a whole bunch of companies rethinking their HA/DR strategy.
+With Hurricane Sandy causing havoc a couple of weeks ago where whole data centers ran out of fuel and generators didn't start up, there are a whole bunch of companies rethinking their HA/DR strategy.
 Is it really wise having your data center not enough geographically dispersed.
 I mean if your main data center is in New York City and your backup data center is in Jersey City or Secaucus then you will be in trouble when a storm like Sandy comes along.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Denis/ADvent/Storm.PNG?mtime=1356218425"><img alt="" title="Hi I am Sandy...I am here to destroy your backups" src="/wp-content/uploads/blogs/DataMgmt/Denis/ADvent/Storm.PNG?mtime=1356218425" width="560" height="328" /></a>